What is Depression?

-Although depression is a common problem, each person’s case is different and needs dealing with differently.
-However, there are several typical lifestyle issues which can get in the way of recovery.
+Although depression is a common problem, each person’s case is different and needs to be dealt with differently.
+However, several typical lifestyle issues can get in the way of recovery.
 Here are 12 things it’s best to avoid if you’re suffering from depression or anxiety or dealing with a friend with depression.

 1) Don’t ignore your issues.
 They won’t solve themselves.
 Seeking help and addressing your problems is the only way forward, even though it can be painful to begin the journey.

-3) Try not to stay in bed or to let your sleep patterns become chaotic.
+3) Avoid staying in bed or letting your sleep patterns become chaotic.
 Insomnia can make depression much worse, and sticking to a regular sleep routine is the best way to avoid this.

 5) It might be tempting to escape into video games or other virtual distractions, but don’t overdo this.
-At best it’s avoidance, but at worst it further isolates you from the outside world, giving your problems a space in which to grow out of proportion.
+At best, it’s avoidance, but at worst, it further isolates you from the outside world, giving your problems a space to grow out of proportion.